 The idea behind this presentation is to thread together a narrative based-on topics I have worked with, and observations I have made over the past several years.
-These areas include technology, education, and culture, taken as a whole, form a complex dynamic.
-In part, I will highlight a few elements which bind our notions of these systems.
-I will point out, that there are no new revelations, no recipe or cure for the challenges of our immediate future.
+These areas include technology, education, and culture, taken as a whole, form a complex dynamic which shape our expectations of the future.
+In part, I will highlight a few elements which bind our notions of these systems, pointing out that there are no new revelations, no recipe or cure for the challenges of our present times or immediate future.
 If anything, I am simply retelling a very old story in somewhat unambiguous terms.

-Science Fiction is arguably one-of the more important narrative forms because it allows a writer to critique the hopes, fears, aspirations, etc. of contemporary culture.
+Science Fiction is arguably one-of the more important narrative forms because it allows a writer to critique the hopes, fears, aspirations, etc. of contemporary culture by creating a temporal remoteness.
 For us, it is an opportunity to contemplate ourselves and what we, collectively, would like to bring into a future reality.
 Because the future is a speculative void, at the very least, Sci-Fi is able to provide us with some sort-of operational image of what that future might be.
 Of course, it is misleading to represent all science fiction as popular culture, but for sake of presentation, I have considered a few notably popular cinematic experiences.

 |By Per Sundqvist [GFDL or CC BY-SA 3.0],|